mystere1337/libjson/README.md

 # libjson

-A simple JSON parser and configuration manager.
-Minimal.
+A simple and minimal JSON parser and configuration manager.
+The library does not currently work on Windows.

 ## Features